 New Zealand is currently home to many leopard seals and we believe it would be wrong to remove them from their natural environment just because conflicts in co-existing arise.
 Furthermore, removing Owha would involve tranquilising her which carries extreme health risks and even death.
 Any sudden climate change could be detrimental to her health, she could negatively affect other leopard seals living in the area, and it is possible that she could come back.
 The increase in leopard seal sightings in New Zealand means this situation could recur.
 That’s why it’s paramount that we find common ground through research so we can successfully co-exist with leopard seals, including Owha.

 Has Owha ever attacked anyone or shown aggression towards people?

-In the six years that Owha has been sighted in New Zealand, often in highly populated regions such as Auckland, and in high density boating areas such as marinas, Owha has never shown any aggression, nor has she attacked anyone to our knowledge.
+In the time that Owha has been sighted in New Zealand (since 2012), often in highly populated regions such as Auckland, and in high density boating areas such as marinas, Owha has never shown any aggression, nor has she attacked anyone to our knowledge.
 On the contrary, there have been verified records of people harassing, threatening and showing aggression towards her (and other leopard seals), none of which have ever elicited an attack.